ausmlab/yutomms/README.md

 two strategic locations: the York University Keele Campus in Toronto and the Teledyne Optech headquarters in City of Vaughan, Canada.
 This is a robust benchmark of prevailing Simultaneous Localization and Mapping (SLAM) systems.
 This dataset was created by a team of [AUSM Lab](https://gunhosohn.me/).

-For more details check out our paper ["YUTO MMS: A Comprehensive Mobile Mapping Dataset for Enhanced SLAM Research"](https://arxiv.org/abs/2001.11770v1), and [website](https://ausmlab.github.io/yutomms/).
+For more details check out our paper ["YUTO MMS: A Comprehensive Multi-Sensor Dataset in Urban and Campus Environments for Enhanced SLAM Research"](https://arxiv.org/abs/2001.11770v1), and [website](https://ausmlab.github.io/yutomms/).